 He fought his way up until he finally made it to the small terrace on the front slope of the hill.
 He stood on the level ground hunched over with his hands on his knees while still breathing hard.
 He felt a big sense of relief as he finally caught his breath and stood upright.
 He walked around while still panting, then his heart rate and breathing gradually slowed down.
 He was happily exhausted and marveled at how much more difficult his accomplishment was than he had imagined, and was even more surprised that he had made it.

 Daylight was spreading across the valley.
 He looked down on the giant maze of suburbs and pavement.
 Street lamps were turning off as the artificial yellow light gave way to the orange glow of the morning sun.
 More and more vehicles coursed through the streets as the city came to life.
 He looked ahead to the clouded far north of the valley which lay obscured by the mist of south San Francisco Bay.
 Jason surveyed the entirety of the Santa Clara Valley and saw it anew.
-All those neighborhoods and all those people, it can take all day to get across the valley when traffic is heavy, he thought.
+All those neighborhoods and all those people, it can take all day to get across the valley when traffic is heavy.
 He then put his hands on his hips in satisfaction.
-But it doesn’t look so big from here, he beamed.
+Doesn’t look so big from here, he thought victoriously.

 ©2014 Robert Kirkendall